-Your parents can live in the U. S. while their Green Card is pending as long as you have applied for it through Adjustment of Status.
+Your parents can live in the U. S while their Green Card is pending as long as they have applied through adjustment of status.

 If I Have A Green Card, Can I Apply For A Green Card For My Parents?

-A Green Card holder cannot apply for another green card for their parents, only American citizens over 21 years of age can apply for permanent residence for their mother, father or both.
+Green Card holders cannot apply for another Green Card for their parents; only American citizens over 21 years of age can apply for permanent residence for their mother, father, or both.

-The only case in which a Green Card holder can request another for an immediate relative is when it is requested for the spouse or unmarried children under 21 years of age.
+The only time a Green Card holder can apply for another Green Card for an immediate relative is when applying for a spouse or unmarried children under 21 years of age.

-What Other Family Members Can I petition For If I Am An American Citizen?
+What Other Family Members Can I Request If I Am An American Citizen?

-- Spouse: Check our article “How do i bring my foreign spouse to the U. S” where you will get all the information you need.
+- Spouse: Check our blog “How do i bring my foreign spouse to the U. S” where you will get all the information you need.

 - Children adopted abroad; regardless of the country.